dddrrreee/cs140e-24win/labs/8-uart/README.md

       Difficult to do this on a "real" system such as MacOS or Linux.

 ### Checkoff

+You can do either part 1 (writing a software UART put8) or part 2 (doing the hardware UART) first.
+Doing the SW-uart will make debugging easier, but if you want to play in hard mode, doing the hardware UART without any help is historically accurate.

 Show that:
    1. You have a quick way of switching directories, especially switching to